Skip to main content

 If you're using Adalo, follow this guide instead.

-If you're using React Native, we recommend using our React Native UI component.
+If you're using React Native, we've released a React Native UI component.

-It has been developed on top of react-native-iaphub and will make your life easier by providing React components to initialize IAPHUB and display a beautiful (customizable) paywall translated in 6 languages.
-If it is the right solution for you, please follow this guide instead.
+It's built on top of react-native-iaphub and aims to simplify your life by offering React components to initialize IAPHUB and display a customizable paywall translated into 6 languages.
+If this solution fits your needs, please refer to this guide for setup instructions.

 Install SDK